Introduction to Throw Keyword in Java

 Output:

 Yes, we have a compilation error as the print statement after the throw keyword is unreachable.
-We hope that you understood what exactly is meant by “transferring the control from try to catch block” through this example.
+We hope you understand exactly what “transferring the control from try to catch block” means through this example.

-As an exercise, try removing the print statement after the throw the keyword, check how the program reacts.
+As an exercise, try removing the print statement after the throw the keyword and check how the program reacts.

 Conclusion

 So, this is how the throw command has come into the picture at the time of exception handling.
-And do notice there is a good difference between the THROW and THROWS keyword.
+I do notice a good difference between the THROW and THROWS keywords.
 Both are used with the concept of exceptions.
-We have already known the concept, how and where actually we can use the “THROW” keyword.
+We already know the concept, how and where we can use the “THROW” keyword.
 Just practice and try using it in different ways.
 Keep learning.

 Recommended Articles